 Octavio Rodríguez Ferreira is the Program Coordinator of Justice in Mexico, in the Department of Political Science & International Relations at the University of San Diego.
 He received his J.D. and M.A. in Juridical Science from the School of Law at Universidad Panamericana in Aguascalientes, Mexico.
 He received his graduate degrees in Human Rights at Universidad de Castilla-La Mancha in Spain and in Procedural Law at Universidad Panamericana.
 He is currently a doctoral candidate of Juridical Science at the Universidad Panamericana.
 Mr. Rodríguez has written and co-authored several studies on Mexican policing, judicial reform, human rights, organized crime, violence, and corruption.

 Diana is Operations Coordinator for Justice in Mexico.
 She received her B.A. in Political Science with a minor in International Business, summa cum laude, from the University of San Diego (2015).
 As a first-generation Mexican-American, Diana has always been passionate about staying connected to her roots and promoting progress for Mexico.
 She finds interest in issues such as rule of law, criminal justice, security, and judicial reform.
-Beginning in August 2017, Diana will be attending law school.
+Diana will be attending Stanford Law School in Fall 2017.

 Dr. Micaela Smith

 Rita Kuckertz is Program Associate for Justice in Mexico.
 She received her B.A. in Spanish and Psychology from the University of San Diego in 2015.
 As an undergraduate, she completed several independent research projects on border literature and legal challenges facing asylum-seekers.
 She is a former intern of USD’s Trans-Border Institute and studied abroad in Spain and Argentina.